Schools

 We’ve produced resources for each episode – and you can access them all at the link below.

-COVID-19 Vaccine: Ask the Experts
+COVID-19 Vaccine: ask the experts

 We have produced a special set of YouTube videos where the experts answer questions from school students.
 Thanks to all the students and schools that have sent in their questions!